ckelly314/isotopomer-soup/README.md

 * runmodelv5: run one instance of a modelv5 optimization

 ## Getting Started
-To get started with using this package, follow these steps:
+To run the model, follow these steps:

 1. Clone the repository:
 ```bash